token-7/token7-specs/README.md

 ## Federated Trust Relationship

-Each Federated Trust Relationship between two administrative domains is defined as an asymmetric one-way trust between Trustor and Trustee creating a reflexive asymmetric unidirectional federation between Federator and Federatee.
+Each Federated Trust Relationship between two administrative domains is defined as an asymmetric one-way trust between Trustor and Trustee paired with the reflexive asymmetric unidirectional federation between Federator and Federatee.

 [Understanding OAuth 2.0 access, trust and federation directions]